 According to the Social Security Administration, Social Security is expected to replace about 40 percent of a person’s salary at its current payout rate, but that falls to 30 percent if benefits are cut.
 That means millennials will need to make up 40 percent of their salaries from savings and investments.
 For someone earning $80,000 a year, that means $32,000 in annual retirement income.
-That might sound like a lot of money, but there are dozens of easy ways to save for retirement.

 What Should Millennials Do Right Now for Their Retirement?

 “Contrary to popular belief, millennials are good savers,” said Peter Drake, a now-retired Fidelity retirement expert.
 In fact, according to a survey from T. Rowe Price, millennials save 8 percent of their paycheck, which is close to the 9 percent that baby boomers save — and since baby boomers are closer to retirement, they’re expected to save more.

 Since millennials don’t know how much government support they will have during retirement, they need to start saving now.